jedlimlx/Quantum-Hydrodynamics/docs/multiple_droplets.md

 When the droplets attract, the attractive force can act as the centripetal force, and allow the droplets to orbit each other in a way that is very similar to a binary star system.
-However, there is a key difference that the orbital radius of the droplets can only take discrete values, which are slightly smaller than an integer multiple of the Faraday wavelength.
+However, there is a key difference in that the orbital radius of the droplets can only take discrete values, which are slightly smaller than an integer multiple of the Faraday wavelength.

 This is very similar to electrons orbiting around an atomic nucleus.
 In 1913, Neils Bohr made the claim that electrons can only orbit at a fixed distance away from the nucleus, which are now known as quantum shells.
-At the time, this was basically a wild guess without much evidence.
+At that time, this was basically a wild guess without much evidence.
 However, Erwin Schrödinger later proved this by modelling the electrons as waves (using the famous Schrödinger's equation).
 This wave-particle interaction is very similar to the wave particle interaction for the bouncing droplets